Thursday, November 26, 2009

 Windsong Recovering

-Windsong is getting their mast repaired on the go.
-They met with the insurance adjuster in Belhaven, NC just two days after the accident.
-They decided to have an Annapolis, MD rigger do the replacement.
-As it happens this rigger would be in Wrightsville Beach, NC the following weekend visiting relatives and he agreed to remove the mast and take it back to Annapolis.
-A new mast has already been ordered and when it is ready it will be shipped to a yard in Florida for the installation.
-So far we have only lost one day due to the accident which is really amazing.
-We spent the weekend in Wrightsville Beach, rented a car and visited Norms's cousin Bob and his wife Hattie in Ocean Isle, which is about a hour south of Wrightsville Beach.
-On Sunday they had some friends from work, along with us from both boats over to their house for some Frogmore Stew.
+Windsong is getting its mast repaired on the go.
+They met with the insurance adjuster in Belhaven, NC, just two days after the accident.
+They decided to have an Annapolis, Maryland, rigger do the replacement.
+As it happens, this rigger would be in Wrightsville Beach, North Carolina, the following weekend, visiting relatives, and he agreed to remove the mast and take it back to Annapolis.
+A new mast has already been ordered, and when it is ready, it will be shipped to a yard in Florida for installation.
+So far, we have only lost one day due to a really amazing accident.
+We spent the weekend in Wrightsville Beach, rented a car, and visited Norm's cousin Bob and his wife Hattie in Ocean Isle, which is about an hour south of Wrightsville Beach.
+On Sunday, they had some friends from work, along with us from both boats, over to their house for some Frogmore Stew.
 We all had a great afternoon and a wonderful meal.

 Lowcountry Boil